NachoCP/TrainingProgram/README.md

 The project aims to build a **training recommendation system** for managers to improve the competencies of their employees based on performance data and predefined competency requirements.

 Predefined competency requirements define the number of employees that are required to have the desired level of competency.
-The competencies requirements can be global (company level) or local (department / team level).
+The competencies requirements can be global (company level) or local (department/team level).
 Examples: **Public Speaking** *Expert* 2, **Leadership** *Advanced* 1, etc.

 You may assume that the following data is available: